bertkdowns/thesis/notes/proposal.litreview.md

 The Functional Mock-up interface is a specificaton and data format that provides a standardised interface for defining a dynamic model [@blochwitz2011functional].
 A Functional Mock-up Unit (FMU) can include custom C code internally to represent the behaviour, and a standardised XML interface for linking up with other components.
 This enables model exchange, and co-simulation using models built in seperate tools.
 This technology can be used to make digital twins compatible with other systems [@laine2024digital], or to make a digital twin using multiple different simulation platforms.

+CAPE-OPEN is a similar interface for co-simulation between multiple simulation tools [@belaud2003missions], but does not provide a standardised model exchange format.
+Nonetheless, it is supported by a variety of simulation platforms.

+Pyomo is a algebraic modelling language in python.
+IDAES-PSE is a process simulation tool that is built on top of it.
+Pyomo uses optimisation methods to solve a flowsheet, rather than traditional sequential solution algorithms, which makes it expressive enough to solve a wide variety of problems.
+The IDAES Library includes a number of different unit operations and thermodynamic property packages.
+However, because the model is specified in Python code, interoperability with existing systems is much harder.